arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 - Processing 3.5.4+

 ## Instructions
 Accessing the Vision Shield's camera data is done with the help of both Arduino and the Processing IDE.
-The Arduino sketch handles the capture of image data by the on-board camera while the java applet created with Processing helps to visualize this data with the help of a serial connection.
+The Arduino sketch handles the capture of image data by the on-board camera, while the java applet created with Processing helps to visualize this data with the help of a serial connection.
 The following steps will run you through how to capture, package the data through the serial port and visualize the output in Processing.

 ### 1. The Basic Setup
-Connect the Vision Shield to your Portenta H7 as shown in the figure.
+Connect the Portenta Vision Shield to your Portenta H7 as shown in the figure.
 The top and bottom high density connecters are connected to the corresponding ones on the underside of the H7 board.
 Plug in the H7 to your computer using the USB C cable.

 ![Connecting the Vision Shield to Portenta](assets/vs_ard_gs_attach_boards.svg)